DelineaXPM/delinea-platform/.github/pull_request_template.md

 ### 🛠 Changes being made

-Here give examples of the changes you've made in this pull request.
-Include an itemized list if you can.
-It'll help the reviewer
+Give an overview of the submission and the use cases that you are addressing.
+Include and itemized list if you can

 ### 🏎 Quality check